Scottie35/PikaJS/README.md

 	$(window).on('resize', $.debounce(resize));

 	Which will only fire 100ms after the window resizing events have stopped.
-	You can also customize the delay by padding `delay` in ms, and you can trigger the function to happen immediately (before the `delay`) by passing `now` = true.
+	You can also customize the delay by adding `delay` in ms, and you can trigger the function to happen immediately (before the `delay`) by passing `now` = true.

 	$.debounce is merely a wrapper around your `func`, so you can pass arguments including `event`